git-hamza/multi-label_multi_output_classification/README.md

 damaged: 98
 ```
 ### Model Selection:
-We did not go for custom modeling due to the small dataset constraint.
-We wanted to use a pretrained mode for the
+We did not go for custom modeling due to the small dataset.
+We wanted to use a pretrained model for the
-pretrained weights advantage in order make up for the low dataset.
+pretrained weights advantage in order make up for the small dataset.
 Bigger architecture like `ResNet` and `Inception`
 are not used as the problem seems rather simple.
-We used pretrained mobilenetv2 and attach 2 classification layers to it
+We used pretrained mobilenetv2 and attached 2 classification layers to it
 (color and state).
 For details, please look into the `model.py` file.
 Selection of loss and optimizer function
 are also explained in the code files.